twinword/topic-tagging/README.md

 topic
 =====

-Topic Tagging
-Detect and generate human like topics to the given text.
+Topic Tagging: Detect and generate human like topics to the given text.
 (TBA)